qdraw/starsky/starsky/starskywebhtmlcli/readme.md

 - `moveSourceFiles`, move action to child folder
 - `publishContent` move content from `WebHtmlPublish/PublishedContent` to the output directory
 - `publishManifest` include manifest in output folder.
 Manifest is needed to use `starskyWebFtpCli`
+- `onlyFirstJpeg`, resize only the first Image, useful for og:images

 #### SourceMaxWidth